Tell us a bit about you and your career journey to MHC – what inspired you to get into this career?

 Talk us through a typical day for you....

 Generally, up before 7am.
-Donal, our three year old, and myself make our breakfast while Gráinne and our month old, Emer, look after each other on Emer’s timetable!
+Donal, our four year old, and myself make our breakfast while our one year old, Emer causes a bit of chaos!
 Donal knows his way around a Nespresso machine and I sort out the fruit and eggs.
 After he goes to Montessori, I head to the desk either upstairs or in Barrow Street.
 Depending on the day, we kick off with a team meeting on zoom and work through our list of matters.
 Happily, the team is always busy so there’s lots to talk about.
 The day is interspersed with work calls, internal meetings and the odd nappy change if at home!
-Transactional banking and real estate finance can be uneven with periods of extreme busyness followed by quieter periods.
+Transactional work can be uneven with periods of extreme busyness followed by quieter periods.
 Therefore, the day might end in the early hours of the next day.
 One of the positives about working from home is that I still get to spend some time with Donal and Emer.
-Also, we try to have a family dinner as often as we can.
-Grainne also has a demanding job so we have always worked hard at balancing work and home.
-I think we get it right most of the time.
+My wife Gráinne is a barrister so also has a demanding job.
+She is home most evenings to get the kids to bed and we try to have a family dinner as often as we can.
+We have always worked hard at balancing work and home and I think we get it right most of the time.

 What sports/hobbies/pastimes do you enjoy?

 I’ve returned to throwing the hammer as a masters athlete.
 It has been great fun and the training involves technical work (weekly training with a group out in Santry) and weights.
 At one point over the pandemic I started running.
 It’s safe to say I’m naturally suited to/built for lifting and throwing things.
 Not to running about.
 Just before the pandemic, I also got a bike as a 40th birthday present.
 A wonderful way of commuting to the pub, now that they're open.